ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-dynamodb.md

 Primary Key - Like all databases, a DynamoDB primary key is a unique identifier for a record in a table.
 The primary key can be simple (use the partition key) or composite (the primary key and sort key)

-Partition Keys (hash key) - When DynamoDB stores data it uses the partition key to divide the table between partitions/servers.
-The partitian key should be a high-cardinality, composite attributes or perhaps
+Partition Keys (hash key) - When DynamoDB stores data it uses the partition key to divide the table between partitions.
+The partitian key should be a high-cardinality, or composite attribute.

 Sort Keys (range key) - The table can be sorted as well.. and it should be.

-Secondary Indexes - total of 5 global indexes and 5 secondary indexes for a total of 10 per table

 DynamoDB indexes are sparse so if a record does not have the value required to be indexed it will NOT appear in the index.

+10 indexes per table = 5 global indexes + 5 local

 ### Local Secondary Indexes